Welcome to our Listing of Frequently Asked Questions!

 Ask your child's specialist to send a report about your child's condition to us.
 The medical report should be within the past year.
 If your child has not seen a specialist, arrangements can be made to have your child evaluated.
 Please call (906) 475-5765 for more information.
 All medical reports can be mailed to:

-MI Dept. of Community Health
+MI Dept. of Health and Human Services

 PO Box 30734